- Friday 20 August 2021

 Co-hosts of the summit are the Swedish LGBTQIA+ policy expert Ulrika Westerlundx and Alice Bah Kuhnke, Swedish member of the European Parliament and former Swedish Minister of Culture and Democracy.

 Immigration is a subject which generates significant public debate all over the world, including in Denmark and Sweden.
 These discussions are often seen as separate from discussions about LGBTI+ inclusion.
 LGBTI+ immigrants, asylum-seekers and refugees are often marginalized in discussions about the challenges facing the LGBTI+ community.
-Dedicating a full day to the topic will create space for in-depth exchanges and discussions.
+This summit will take a triple tiered approach to the topic with three different knowledge tracks running simultaneously throughout the day ensuring inclusivity as we welcome people with different knowledge levels to dedicate themselves to this topic for a day of immersive learning and discussion.

 Malmö is home to 184 nationalities that create the diverse and international DNA of the city.
 Copenhagen 2021 and Malmö Pride decided to organize the Summit in Malmö because of its long history of immigration and resettlement, which bring with it both challenges and opportunities.